dpospisil/encryptor/README.md

 curl -X POST http://localhost:8080/sign -d '{"message":"hello", "privateKey":"PEM formatted key"}'
 curl -X POST http://localhost:8080/verify -d '{"message":"hello", "signature":"...", "privateKey":"PEM formatted key"}'
 ```

+## Configuration

+The port where the application runs can be configured via the _encryptor.port_ system property.

+The number of threads for processing the requests can be set with the _encryptor.threads_ system property.